-Although Iowa is known as the birthplace of sliced bread, it is also home to some of the most jaw-dropping and scenic lakes in North America.
+Although Iowa is the birthplace of sliced bread, it is also home to some of the most jaw-dropping and scenic lakes in North America.
 West Okoboji Lake is the deepest lake in Iowa, but this is not what makes it impressive to visitors.
 It is a popular tourist destination for adventurers who love water sports like skiing, sailing, and water boating.
 The water quality is impeccable, and the color is a deep turquoise with many clear areas.
 It is also an affordable destination.

 7. Evergreen Lake

 Evergreen Lake in Illinois, not to be confused with the one in Colorado, is a 925-acre reservoir with lots to do.
 You won’t get bored when visiting Evergreen Lake since it was created for water recreation like boating, kayaking, and fishing.
 There are multiple accessible fishing docks and piers to enjoy the water.
-Visitors sometimes spend hours admiring the water and enjoying the peace and quiet.
-The water is a light blue, and cabins line the lake.
+Visitors sometimes spend hours admiring the water and enjoying the peace.
+The water is a light blue, and the cabins line the lake.
 It is one of the newer lakes in Illinois, built only in 1970.

 8. Leech Lake

-Don’t let Leech Lake’s name scare you; there isn’t an abundant population of leeches in the water.
+Don’t let Leech Lake’s name scare you — there isn’t an abundant population of leeches in the water.
 Instead, other fish populations like pumpkinseed, largemouth bass, and eelpout are present.
 This beautiful lake is mainly in the Chippewa National Forest in Minnesota.
 The lake covers 102,948 square miles and is 150 feet.
 There are 11 main islands in the lake with plenty of fishing opportunities.
-Leech Lake, moreover, is mostly known for its International Eelpout Festival, honoring its indigenous eelpout population.
+Leech Lake, moreover, is mostly known for its International Eelpout Festival, honoring its indigenous Eelpout population.
 It is a deep-dwelling fish species that is very active during winter.